Skip to main content

 Orchestrator

-• FSM transitions
+Seven-state FSM with idempotent transitions

-• Report aggregation
+Report aggregation with cross-scanner deduplication

 Execution

-• Rootless Podman job pods
+Rootless Podman job pods via Libpod HTTP API

 Product Surfaces